rmondejar-pni/F5-iWorkflow_REST-npm/README.md

 iWorkflow.js is an iWorkflow REST helper.
 Use it as a shortcut to perform common actions against the iWorkflow REST API.

 Requires: request - https://www.npmjs.com/package/request

 `npm install request`

 Or just use it for examples when writing your own code.
-I'm not precious about sharing code. :)
+I'm not precious about code sharing. :)

 Enjoy!